Start today for FREE.

 Step 1: Serve an Eviction Notice

-The eviction notice must clearly state the reason for eviction and be served legally.
-Acceptable methods include:
+The eviction notice must clearly state the reason for eviction and landlords must serve it legally.
+Additionally, this initial step establishes the legal foundation for potential court proceedings.

-• Leaving it with a suitable person at the residence.
+Substitute Service: Leaving it with a suitable person at the residence.
+Moreover, this person must be capable of understanding the notice’s importance.

-• Posting it in a conspicuous place on the property.
+Posting Method: Posting it in a conspicuous place on the property.
+Consequently, this method ensures tenant notification when other methods fail.

 Step 2: Wait for a Response